pa11y/pa11y/README.md

         'check field #terms-and-conditions',
         'uncheck field #subscribe-to-marketing',
         'wait for fragment to be #page-2',
-        'wait for path to be /login',
+        'wait for path to not be /login',
         'wait for url to be https://example.com/'
     ]
 });